Login1990/CafeteriaBot/README.md

 ## Future plans

 As you may know, besides the ISKU cafeteria there is also Niemi campus with actually decent food.
 I don't have any knowledge if they post it anywhere - but if they do, I will try to implement it ASAP.

+## Contacts

+Feel free to open issues or contact me directly at shamin2002@mail.ru